 Please visit this website www.telford.gov.uk/freeschoolmeals for more information and to apply for FSM.
 Our school office can support you by giving any further advice.
 Alternatively, you can contact Telford & Wrekin Council, Free school Meals Administrator on 01952 383983.
 Your child, or children, may qualify for free school meals if you meet the following criteria:

-- you or your partner (if you have one) have a child for whom you receive Child Benefit and who is attending a school or college in Telford and Wrekin and you get any of the following: - Income Support - Income-based Jobseeker's Allowance - Income-Related Employment and Support Allowance - Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190) - Support under Part VI of the Immigration & Asylum Act 1999 - Pension Credit (guaranteed credit) - Universal Credit and your household income is less than £7,400 a year (after tax and not including any benefits you get).
+- you or your partner (if you have one) have a child for whom you receive Child Benefit and who is attending a school or college in Telford and Wrekin and you get any of the following: - Income Support - Income-based Jobseeker's Allowance - Income-Related Employment and Support Allowance - Child Tax Credit - Support under Part VI of the Immigration & Asylum Act 1999 - Pension Credit (guaranteed credit) - Universal Credit and your household income is less than £7,400 a year (after tax and not including any benefits you get).